1. Overview of the IMF as a Financial Institution

 During the first stage of this reform, the Board of Governors agreed that the countries whose quota shares were most out of line with their relative positions in the world economy—namely, China, Korea, Mexico, and Turkey—would receive ad hoc quota increases as a down payment on an adjustment for a broader set of countries based on a new formula.
 An ad hoc increase for 54 underrepresented members was agreed in 2008; it used a simpler and more transparent quota formula as the basis and became effective in March 2011.
 The 2008 Quota and Voice Reforms strengthened the representation of dynamic economies, many of which are emerging market economies.
 They also enhanced the voice and participation of low-income countries through (1) a tripling of basic votes—the first such increase since the IMF’s creation in 1945, (2) a mechanism to keep constant the ratio of basic votes to total IMF voting power, and (3) a measure enabling Executive Directors representing seven or more members to each appoint a second Alternate Executive Director.

-Building on this reform, in December 2010, the Board of Governors approved a major Quota and Governance Reform in connection with the completion of the Fourteenth General Review of Quotas and a proposed amendment of the IMF’s Articles of Agreement on the reform of the Executive Board.4 The reform package—once effective—will (1) double quotas to approximately SDR 477 billion (currently about $671 billion), (2) shift more than 6 percent of quota shares to dynamic emerging market and developing economies and from overrepresented to underrepresented countries (exceeding the 5 percent target set by the International Monetary and Financial Committee in 2009), and (3) protect the quota shares and voting power of the poorest members.
+Building on this reform, in December 2010, the Board of Governors approved a major Quota and Governance Reform in connection with the completion of the Fourteenth General Review of Quotas and a proposed amendment of the IMF’s Articles of Agreement on the reform of the Executive Board.4 The reform package—once effective—will (1) double quotas to approximately SDR 477 billion (about $756 billion), (2) shift more than 6 percent of quota shares to dynamic emerging market and developing economies and from overrepresented to underrepresented countries (exceeding the 5 percent target set by the International Monetary and Financial Committee in 2009), and (3) protect the quota shares and voting power of the poorest members.
 With this shift, the four largest emerging market economies (Brazil, China, India, and Russia) will be among the IMF’s 10 largest shareholders, alongside France, Germany, Italy, Japan, the United Kingdom, and the United States.
 In addition, the 2010 reform moves the IMF to an all-elected Executive Board.
 The combined representation of advanced European economies on the Executive Board is set to decrease by two Executive Director chairs, and there is increased scope for appointing second Alternate Executive Directors to enhance the representation of multicountry constituencies.

 1.2 Evolution of the IMF’s Financial Structure